robocorp/example-timescale-vector-loader/README.md

 ### 3. Hide the secrets

-As we are going to run the code somewhere else than on your own laptop (for example on-demand cloud runtimes), we can't rely on your local environment variables anymore.
-In the example code we've wrapped all the necessary setup steps in a method, which pulls the necessary credentials from the Robocorp Vault, and sets the necessary (environment) variables.
+As we will run the code somewhere other than on your own laptop (for example, on-demand cloud runtimes), we can't rely on your local environment variables anymore.
+In the example code, we've wrapped all the necessary setup steps in a method, which pulls the necessary credentials from the Robocorp Vault and sets the necessary (environment) variables.
 Like this:

 ```python
 def setup():